johnbiundo/dev.to-articles/blog-posts/generate-knex/generate-knex.md

 Now, fire up the app with `npm run start:dev`, and browse to `http://localhost:3000`, and you should see the results of your query!

+If you want to test the module with a separate app -- really demonstrating the power of the reusable library module you just built -- read on to see how to upload it as an npm package in one step.
+And for convenience, you can download a [full client app that imports the module here](https://github.com/nestjsplus/knex-cats) and use it to test your newly minted knex.js module.

 ### Bonus Section

 Hopefully I kept my promise of showing you how quickly you can generate a dynamic NestJS module that wraps an external resource library in just a few minutes!
 We're done -- you have a full-fledged Knex.js API at your disposal now!
-The queries we did in the previous section are just the tip of the iceberg.
+The queries we did in the previous section are just the tip of the iceberg, as Knex.js has [a boat load of cool features](http://knexjs.org/#Builder).

 Let's cover a couple more topics to round out the discussion.

 #### A Better API

-As mentioned, it's not a good design to access the `knex` object directly from our controller.
+As mentioned, it's not good practice to access the `knex` object directly from our controller.
 We can make things a little bit better by creating a service to house our database logic.
 We can also make our Knex.js module a little easier to use by adding a higher level API.
 Let's do that.
 We're going to add a _provider_ that let's us directly inject the `knex` object into any service.
 You'll see how this cleans the API up a bit in a moment.

 First, create a file called `nest-knex-connection.provider.ts` inside the `src` folder.
 Add the following code: